Hi, I’m Danny (Daniel) from California, USA.

 I studied Spanish in college, and I think I have a low intermediate level.
-I can get the main points from the context when I read or listen to Spanish, but I find it difficult to keep a conversation, especially when there are several people speaking at the same time.
-I have tried to watch films and TV in Spanish, and to read some short and simple books, and it has helped.
+I can get the main points from the context when I read or listen to Spanish, but I find it challenging to keep a conversation, especially when several people are speaking at the same time.
+I have tried to watch films and TV in Spanish and read some short and simple books, which has helped.

-In Spain I realised that the best training was to live in the country where the language is spoken, and to be exposed to it all the time.
-I will never forget the first time I was able to tell a waiter at a bar about my origins, what I was doing in Spain, and what my future goals were.
+In Spain, I realised that the best training was to live in the country where the language is spoken and to be exposed to it all the time.
+I will never forget the first time I told a waiter at a bar about my origins, what I was doing in Spain and my future goals.
 He understood almost everything!
 I was so proud of myself afterwards, and it motivated me to continue studying and practising Spanish.

-After my “euro-tour”, I applied for jobs in different South American countries, and I got several offers form Chile, Colombia and Argentina, but none from Uruguay!
-I was a bit disappointed about that, and in a moment of frustration I sat down to study the map of South America, and I realised that Argentina and Uruguay are very close, I could just take the ferry across the river (Rio de la Plata), from Buenos Aires, and I would arrive in Montevideo, the capital of Uruguay, after a few hours.
+After my “euro-tour”, I applied for jobs in different South American countries, and I got several offers from Chile, Colombia and Argentina, but none from Uruguay!
+I was a bit disappointed about that, and in a moment of frustration, I sat down to study the map of South America.
+I realised that Argentina and Uruguay are very close.
+I could take the ferry across the river (Rio de la Plata) from Buenos Aires, and I would arrive in Montevideo, the capital of Uruguay, after a few hours.

 The trips to Uruguay have been great, and I will go back again.
-There is this great holiday resort with nice beaches, and I have decided to spend two weeks during my summer holidays there.
+There is this fantastic holiday resort with lovely beaches, and I have decided to spend two weeks during my summer holidays there.

-I haven´t been able to track down my great grandfather´s origins, but it´s great to be in the country where he was born.
-It gives me some more understanding of who I am, and where I come from.
+I haven’t tracked down my great grandfather’s origins, but it’s great to be in the country where he was born.
+It gives me more understanding of who I am and where I come from.